nitinrajput1997/QoS/README.md

  2. Non-GBR :- This is used for the traffic having bursty in nature.

  3. Delay Critical :- This is used for the mission critical application.

+**Note:** SDAP on gNB is responsible for mapping the QoS Flow to teh desired Radio-Bearer.
+So that, it provides same radio-bearer for whatsapp video call and zoom video call and different radio-bearer for the youtube as it is related to streaming.
+If in some case there is calling using 5G then it will creates its own PDU-Session.